mariohealth/v0/backend/mario-health-data-pipeline/data_prompts/zip_to_market_mapping.md

 **DO NOT map all ZIPs until this checkpoint passes.**

 This catch-and-correct approach prevents completing 1,000 rows with systematic errors.

 ---

+### Step 4: Duplicate Primary Market Prevention (CRITICAL)

+**CRITICAL RULE: Each ZIP can have ONLY ONE primary market.**

+When mapping ZIPs, you must track which ZIPs you've already assigned primary markets to.

+**Common error patterns that cause duplicate primaries:**
+1. **Border ambiguity:** A ZIP could belong to Market A or Market B
+   - ❌ WRONG: Assign it as primary to both
+   - ✅ CORRECT: Pick the stronger local anchor as primary, use secondary for the other

+2. **Rural ZIPs between cities:** A ZIP is equidistant from two anchors
+   - ❌ WRONG: List both as primary "because it's unclear"
+   - ✅ CORRECT: Use driving time, congestion, or local utilization to pick ONE primary

+3. **Copy-paste errors:** Accidentally duplicating rows with different market_ids
+   - ❌ WRONG: ZIP 97330 → OR-CORVALLIS (primary), then ZIP 97330 → OR-SALEM (primary)
+   - ✅ CORRECT: ZIP 97330 → OR-CORVALLIS (primary), ZIP 97330 → OR-SALEM (secondary)

+**Real-world example from Pacific Northwest:**
+- ZIP 97330 (Corvallis) was assigned BOTH OR-CORVALLIS (primary) AND OR-SALEM (primary)
+- Correct assignment: OR-CORVALLIS (primary, local anchor), OR-SALEM (secondary, 40mi referral option)

+**Before completing your mapping, run this mental checklist for every ZIP:**
+- [ ] Does this ZIP already have a primary market assigned?
+- [ ] If yes, am I about to create a duplicate primary?
+(STOP if yes)
+- [ ] If border ambiguity exists, did I choose ONE strongest primary and use secondary for others?

+**System impact:** Multiple primaries break price comparison queries.
+The application cannot determine which market to use for baseline pricing.
+Even ONE ZIP with duplicate primaries = 100% failure for that ZIP's users.

+---